carpentries-incubator/fair-data-management-agriculture/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Understand the purpose of this lesson.
-- Explain what l-term agricultural are and why good data management is important.
+- Explain what long-term agricultural are and why good data management is important.

 ::::::::::::::::::::::::::::::::::::::::::::::::